sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 Great work!
 Now try another large query.
 This time, all in one go!

 *** =instructions
-Get the name, average budget, and average box office take of countries that have made more than 10 films.
+Get the country, average budget, and average box office take of countries that have made more than 10 films.
 Order the result by country name, and limit the number of results displayed to 5.
 You should alias the averages as `avg_budget` and `avg_gross` respectively.

 *** =hint
 You can refer back to the previous exercise!